-Colorado State University-Pueblo Continuing Education student Nancy Farrell carries a book wherever she goes, which at the moment includes her office at McMurdo Station, Antarctica.
+Colorado State University-Pueblo Extended Studies student Nancy Farrell carries a book wherever she goes, which at the moment includes her office at McMurdo Station, Antarctica.

 A work order supervisor for the Facilities Engineering, Maintenance & Construction (FEMC)

-United States Antarctic Program, Farrell is taking an Independent Study (correspondence) Program course through Continuing Education while maintaining an equipment maintenance database for South Pole (800 miles South of McMurdo), McMurdo, and Palmer Stations.
+United States Antarctic Program, Farrell is taking an Independent Study (correspondence) Program course through Extended Studies while maintaining an equipment maintenance database for South Pole (800 miles South of McMurdo), McMurdo, and Palmer Stations.
 This is the 13th season she has been deployed to Antarctica from October through February.
 When not deployed, she works in Centennial at Raytheon Polar Services Company.

-Each year, the Division of Continuing Education enrolls more than 1500 students from all over the world in 110 academic correspondence courses.
-Of those, about 350 of these students are enrolled in the Continuing Education Division's External Degree Completion Program, in which they can earn a bachelor's degree in Sociology, Sociology with a criminology emphasis or Social Science.
+Each year, the Division of Extended Studies enrolls more than 1500 students from all over the world in 110 academic correspondence courses.
+Of those, about 350 of these students are enrolled in the Extended Studies Division's External Degree Completion Program, in which they can earn a bachelor's degree in Sociology, Sociology with a criminology emphasis or Social Science.
 Other students are taking courses for personal development, to help earn a promotion, or to transfer coursework to degree programs at other institutions.
 About 500 students are connected with the military as either service members or spouses.
 More than 100 of these students were able to serve their country and continue working on their bachelor’s degree by taking correspondence courses while deployed to Iraq, Afghanistan, Korea, England, and Germany.

 Because of the convenience of correspondence course offerings, Farrell realized there was no reason for her to stop taking classes while deployed to Antarctica.
 She has taken courses via email, fax or internet from various universities, and in this case, selected her class, registered, bought books, and received the syllabus for ENG355 (Women Mystery Writers) via email before her deployment.